What is hepatitis B?

-Immunisations at any age (from babies to old age) are very effective at protecting people against infections.
+Immunisations at any age (from babies to old age) protect people against infections.
 If a pregnant woman has hepatitis B, her baby can be immunised (given a vaccine) at birth to protect the baby from becoming infected with the hepatitis B virus.
 This immunisation involves the baby being given a dose of hepatitis B immunoglobulin and a dose of hepatitis B vaccine.
 These two injections should be given the day the baby is born.
-The baby should go onto receive all of the vaccinations as per the Australian Immunisation Schedule, including 4 doses in total of the hepatitis B vaccine.
+The baby should go on to receive all of the vaccinations on the Australian Immunisation Schedule, including 4 doses in total of the hepatitis B vaccine.

 All babies born to a mother with hepatitis B. should be tested for hepatitis B 3 months after the final hepatitis B vaccination is given (this is around 9 months of age if the infant vaccine schedule was given on time at 6 months of age).

 It is important to understand that immunisation cannot cure someone who is already infected with the hepatitis B virus.
 If a child is found to have hepatitis B, the family should be tested and immunised if not previously infected or immunised.

 Children with hepatitis B should be immunised against the hepatitis A virus also.

 If your child does have hepatitis B, you and your family should practise blood awareness.
 This means being careful around your child’s blood (e.g. from a wound or a bite) and knowing how to deal with it.
 Your child should not share things like toothbrushes and razors with others.
 Disposable gloves should be worn when cleaning up any blood or bodily fluids.
 When cleaning spills, remove as much as possible with paper towels, then clean the area with detergent and cold water.
 Larger spills can be cleaned with bleach.